nuagenetworks/nuage-metroae-config/Documentation/CONFIG_INSTALLATION.md

     [root@metroae-host ~]# ls -la /usr/bin | grep metroae
     -rwxr-xr-x.
 1 root root      64264 Jul  9 17:13 metroae
     ```

-    Note that this is a requirement for the initial release, the GA release will use an rpm install.

 5. Switch to the user that will operate "metroae config" and check the script is running ok.
 In this case per step 3 its the "caso" user.